Releases |

 : Rendering engine using OpenGLOvWindowing

-: GLFW + Windows API wrapperOvUI
+: GLFW and Windows API wrapperOvUI

-: Dear imGui wrapped into an event-based and component-based UI systemOvCore
+: Dear ImGui wrapped into an event-based and component-based UI systemOvCore

 OvGame